DominikRoy/ePPTM/README.md

-# Privacy-Preserving Trajectory Matching for Unmanned Aerial Vehicles Proof-of-Concept
+# ePPTM Enhanced Privacy-Preserving Trajectory Matching for Autonomous Vehicles Proof-of-Concept
-Proof-of-concept of PPTM running between a server and a client.
+Proof-of-concept of ePPTM running between a server and a client.

 ## Bootstrapping / setting up for development
 - Install Python 3.8 or higher